Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/New-AzureRMAutomationWebhook.md

 ```

 ### -RunOn
-Optional name of the hybrid agent which should execute the runbook
+Optional name of the hybrid worker group which should execute the runbook

 ```yaml
 Type: String